jugshaurya/jugshaurya/README.md

 - 🌱 I’m currently learning anything _related to Javascript, GraphQL, React, Competitive Programming, Problem Solving._
 - 🤔 Anyone looking for help can reach out.
 - 📫 How to reach me: Email me at - **shauryasinghal84@gmail.com**
-- ⚡ Fun fact: _I love JavaScript ❤️ & currently in relationship with C++._
+- ⚡ Fun fact: _I love JavaScript ❤️ but currently in relationship with C++._

 ## Read Notes to quickly revise Topics - Will be posted on Personal Website later, for now read as markdown on Github.